 Lynn’s mother wrote occasional articles for area newspapers as well as a column for the local paper during World War II.
 His sister is also writer, so writing appears to be a family trait.

-To date, Lynn is busy at work on his second novel, a prequel to Rose’s Thorn, the second in a series of Joe Erickson mysteries.
+To date, Lynn has completed work on his second novel, a prequel to Rose’s Thorn, the second in a series of Joe Erickson mysteries.
+Look for it in March 2021.

 The last thing homicide detective Joe Erickson needs is to get involved in murder investigation.
 On a medical leave from Chicago PD after developing acute stress disorder, he has returned to his hometown in Iowa to settle his father’s estate.
 When two teenage girls in neighboring towns are abducted, he joins the hunt to track down a sadistic serial killer.